Significance of Spanish Missions in America

 Mission Santa Barbara, California by Carol Highsmith

-In North America, early missionary efforts commenced in Florida after 1565 and along the eastern coastline to the Chesapeake Bay by the early 1570s, New Mexico after 1598, Texas in the late 1690s, Arizona in the 1680s, and in California in the 1770s.
+In North America, early missionary efforts commenced in Florida after 1565 and along the eastern coastline to the Chesapeake Bay by the early 1570s, New Mexico after 1598, Texas in the late 1690s, Arizona in the 1680s, and California in the 1770s.
 Far from Spanish settlements, lone missionaries lived and worked at great peril among mostly hostile natives.
-Generally avoiding the Great Plains and mountain tribes with strong warrior societies, missionaries focused on sedentary farming tribes, such as the Pueblos of New Mexico and semi-sedentary tribes along the riverways in Texas and Arizona.
+Generally avoiding the Great Plains and mountain tribes with strong warrior societies, missionaries focused on sedentary farming tribes, such as the Pueblos of New Mexico, and semi-sedentary tribes along the riverways in Texas and Arizona.

 Mission at Ysleta del Sur Pueblo, Texas by Kathy Alexander

-The mission at Ysleta del Sur Pueblo, Texas by Kathy Alexander
+The mission at Ysleta del Sur Pueblo, Texas, by Kathy Alexander.

 Spanish colonial missions in North America are significant because so many were established and had lasting effects on the cultural landscape.
 Like forts and towns, the Spanish missions were frontier institutions that pioneered European colonial claims and sovereignty in North America.

 Much has been written about the missions and their legacy, ranging from the diffusion of Spanish culture, religion, governance, and language to dialogues condemning their role in altering native cultural practices, customs, and spiritual beliefs.
-Undoubtedly, a cultural fusion resulted from European and native contact, and many tribes that participated in the evolving mission process still practice Catholicism.
-While colonists intended to convert, civilize and exploit native groups, the natives had notions about being exploited or having their cultural and spiritual domains threatened by colonial policies imposed on them.
+Undoubtedly, a cultural fusion resulted from European and native contact, and many tribes that participated in the evolving mission process still practiced Catholicism.
+While colonists intended to convert, civilize, and exploit native groups, the natives had notions about being exploited or having their cultural and spiritual domains threatened by colonial policies imposed on them.
 Their view, far from the utopian dreams of the missionaries, was often expressed as an unequivocal rejection of the mission process.
 Native American resentment toward the missions and overall colonial policies often resulted in a series of rebellions that sometimes took years, if not decades, to resolve.
-Over time, the missions made their mark on American Indian tribes, and Indian spiritual customs, in part, melded with Christianity.
+Over time, the missions made their mark on American Indian tribes, and Indian spiritual customs partially melded with Christianity.

 Today, many of these historic Spanish missions are windows to our national past.